jcollings/importwp-jet-engine/README.md

 ## Changelog

+### 2.2.6

+-   FIX - issue where invalid serialized fields causes importer to error.

 ### 2.2.5

 -   FIX - Issue saving CCT checkboxes when not saved as array.

 ### 2.2.4

 -   FIX - Update datetime field to save as timestamp if "Save as timestamp" has been enabled.

 ### 2.2.3

-- FIX - Populate unique field dropdown for custom content types with _ID.
+-   FIX - Populate unique field dropdown for custom content types with \_ID.

 ### 2.2.2

 -   FIX - update custom content type image to use new settings prefix.
 -   ADD - Allow for imports to run if no unique identifiers are present when insert is the only permission.

 ### 2.2.0

 -   FIX - Update exporter to work with Import WP 2.7.0